biblibre/omeka-s-module-Selection/README.md

 The user can see a selection in the item page.
 On a click, the item is added to the selection, or removed.
-The full list of resources in the selection is available at "/s/my-site/guest/selection".
+The full list of resources in the selection is available at "/s/my-site/selection".
 This page is available for any registered users and possibly for visitors.
+For guest users (module [Guest]), the url is "/s/my-site/guest/selection".

 A resource can be selected multiple times, but only once by selection.

 Integration in a theme
 ----------------------

+The selection is viewable at /s/my-site/selection or, when module Guest is used, at /s/my-site/guest/selection.

+### Themes with resource blocks

+Add the block for the basket in the pages you need.

+### Themes without resource blocks (before Omeka S v4)

 It is recommended to edit the theme directly to include the selection besides the item and the media, in particular in the item/show and the item/browse views.